jackbdr/Pacman-/README.md

 I was determined create intelligent movement for the lions and spent a day trying different ways of doing it!
 In the end it stumped me and I went for random movement with the plan of coming back to it.
 Although I did use up a lot of precious time on something which wasn't useable, I really enjoyed experimenting with the logic and did get some intelligent movement going for one lion!

 #### Sandwich eating
 Currently, if you eat a sandwich before the effect of the last sandwich ("lionRun") has worn off, no time is added to "lionRun".
-So essentially that second sandwich had no effect.
+So, that second sandwich had no effect.
 I need to change this so that 8 seconds of "lionRun" is added on to whatever is left of the last "lionRun".

 ## Future improvements
 - Intelligent lion movement